hannah-r-graham/hannah-r-graham/README.md

-- 👋 Hi, I’m @hannah-r-graham, a technical program manager in FAANG.
+- 👋 Hi, I’m @hannah-r-graham, a Data and AI technical program manager in FAANG.
-- 👀 I’m interested in data analytics, NLP, ML, AI (supervised so far!), and accessibility.
-- 🌱 I’m currently learning python, pandas, and supervised, stepping into unsupervised, ML
-- 💞️ I’m looking to collaborate on code syntax, shortcuts and neat tricks/better ways to do things.
+- 👀 Current Masters in Data Science and AI student at Northwestern (3.7 GPA).
+Code for each class is in the repos below.
+- 🌱 Exploring all things AI, Generative AI, data, and product implementation.
-- 📫 How to reach me through linkedin.
+- 📫 Feel free to connect through LinkedIn: https://www.linkedin.com/in/hannah-r-graham/
-- Projects so far:
--   kaggle housing project
--   Kaggle titanic project
--   kaggle loans project
--   YOY participation/comparison analysis
--   analysis of domains/expertise and registration behavior

 <!---
 hannah-r-graham/hannah-r-graham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.